chrismaltby/gbspack/README.md

 - `--filter` Only repack files from specified bank (default repack all banks)

+- `--additional` Reserve N additional banks at end of cart for batteryless saving (default 0)

 ## Input files

 Input object files must be in the following format